acidburn0zzz/yabs/README.md

 be completely built on a remote system.

 ## Status
-Nothing works the way it's mean to right now. c:
+Nothing works the way it's meant to right now. c:

 ## Building